PostHog/posthog.com/contents/tutorials/bubble-ab-tests.md

 ## 3. Create an A/B test in PostHog

 If you haven't done so already, you'll need to [upgrade](https://us.posthog.com/organization/billing) your PostHog account to include A/B testing.
-This requires entering your credit card details, but don't worry, we have a [generous free tier](/pricing) of 1 million free requests – so you won't be charged anything yet.
+This requires entering your credit card details, but don't worry, we have a [generous free tier](/pricing) of 1 million requests per month – so you won't be charged anything yet.

 Next, go to the [A/B testing tab](https://us.posthog.com/experiments) and create an A/B test by clicking the **New experiment** button.
 Add the following details to your experiment:

 1. Name it "Bubble button experiment".
 2. Set "Feature flag key" to `bubble-button-experiment`.
-3. Under the experiment goal, select the `ab_test_button_clicked` we created in the previous step.
+3. Under the experiment goal, select the `ab_test_button_clicked` event we created in the previous step.
 4. Use the default values for all other fields.

 Click "Save as draft" and then click "Launch".